chauff/cse1500-web-transcripts/Lecture-3.md

 ## JavaScript design patterns

-*"Design patterns are reusable solutions to commonly occurring problems in software design."* This quote is on the first page of Addy Osmani's [book on JavaScript design pattners](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) (available under CC).
+*"Design patterns are reusable solutions to commonly occurring problems in software design."* This quote is on the first page of Addy Osmani's [book on JavaScript design patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) (available under CC).
 A basic example of a reusable solution is one for object creation.
 Instead of everyone of us trying to figure out how to create objects, we use well-known recipes (a.k.a. design patterns) that were developed over time and apply them.
 There are many different design patterns, some are known to work across languages and some are specific to just a small subset of programming languages.
 What we cover in this lecture is mostly specific to JavaScript.
-Maybe also worth knowing that besides **design patterns**, there exist also **anti-patterns**, that are programming recipes which are popular but ineffictive at tackling a recurring problem.
+Maybe also worth knowing that besides **design patterns**, there exist also **anti-patterns**, that are programming recipes which are popular but ineffective at tackling a recurring problem.

 ### JavaScript objects

-The web course book focuses on what JavaScript to place where, it does not emphasise object principles.
+The web course book focuses on what JavaScript to place where, it does not emphasize object principles.
 We do this here.
 One vital notion in JavaScript is the fact that **functions are first-class citizens** of the language.
 What does that mean?
 Well, it means that **functions can be passed as parameters**, they can be **returned from functions** and they can be **assigned to a variable**.

 The object-oriented programming paradigm is based on a set of cooperating objects (each one able to send/receive "messages" and process data) instead of a collections of functions or a set of commands.
 The goal of OOP is to assign every object a distinct role, in order to improve code maintainability.